shtolcers/demo-stencil-app/readme.md

 The project contains 3 completely separate components.
 All 3 are almost identical.
 Main differences:

 1. Built with output target's type set to `dist`.
 The component is similar to one in the StencilJs guide: <https://stenciljs.com/docs/stencil-store>
-2. Identical 2 no.2, except component uses local state variable.
+2. Identical to no.2, except the component uses a local state variable.
-3. Identical to no. 3, except the output target's type is set to `dist-custom-elements`
+3. Identical to no.3, except the output target's type is set to `dist-custom-elements`

 # Running the project

-To run the project: `./start.sh -ci' (the logic of the start script is self-explanatory).
+To run the project: `./start.sh -ci` (the logic of the start script is self-explanatory).
 Alternatively, one could manually build each component and serve the top-level `index.html` file.

-# Expected behavior
+# Expected behavior when running the project

-One should observe that only the second component reacts to state changes and re-renders accordingly.
+Out of three only the second component reacts to state changes and re-renders accordingly.

 # Preferrable behavior